 Christopher Bryan is an Assistant professor in the Business, Government, and Society Department in the McCombs College of Business at the University of Texas at Austin.
 Dr. Bryan received his Ph.D. in social psychology from Stanford University.
 He studies psychological influence, behavioral decision-making, and political psychology with a particular interest in psychology as it relates to social and public policy.
 His research spans a range of theoretical interests and is driven by a core motivation to do work that enhances our understanding of and ability to address important real-world social, political, and policy problems.
 Much of his work has examined how subtle framing manipulations can change people’s attitudes and behavior in ways that benefit them, their communities, and the larger society.
 A central theoretical theme of Dr. Bryan’s work is the role of the self in influencing attitudes and behavior.

-Matt Giani is a Research Associate in the Texas Behavioral Science and Policy Institute and an Assistant Professor of Practice in the Department of Educational Leadership and Policy at the University of Texas at Austin.
+Matt Giani is a Research Associate Professor in the Department of Sociology at the University of Texas at Austin.
 His research examines policies, practices, and interventions that promote social mobility and reduce socioeconomic stratification in K12 and higher education, particularly those that promote college access and success of low-income students.
 His methodological expertise in quantitative methods, including experimental and quasi-experimental techniques used to support causal inference in educational research.
+He teaches courses on quantitative research design and educational policy in the Department of Educational Leadership and Policy at UT-Austin.
 Dr. Giani has extensive experience using national and statewide longitudinal data, including the Education Research Center (ERC) at UT Austin.

 Jonelle Bradshaw de Hernandez is a Research Assistant Professor at University of Texas Austin School of Information.
 Dr. Bradshaw de Hernandez’ research interests include the intersection of science and technological innovations, risk perceptions and job security in building a transformational U.S. workforce focused on economic competitiveness, national security and vulnerable populations.
 A key element of this ecosystem is public higher education and its intersection with funding and their combined roles in addressing large scale cultural and social challenges.
 Dr. Bradshaw de Hernandez translates her research into her work as Executive Director of Foundation Relations at The University of Texas at Austin.
 Dr. Bradshaw de Hernandez was selected as a Public Interest Technology University Network Social Justice Informatics Faculty Fellow in 2021.
 Dr. Bradshaw received her Master of Arts in Organizational Psychology from Columbia University, Teachers College, an Advanced Certificate in Instructional Leadership at St. John’s University, and her Doctorate from Stony Brook University, College of Engineering and Applied Sciences in Technology, Policy and Innovation.